 Change LC trap frequency by spreading/compressing turns a little to get the best possible outcome.
 I always do it to get the best numbers even if SWR value for the band is below 1.1.

 Usually, LC trap adjustments should do the job and you can achieve SWR better than 1.1 (RL better than 26dB).

 If required 20M LC trap peak for 10M band leg is quite far from 14MHZ, please do not worry.
 Good SWR and Isolation Loss much more important than band isolation value which will be increased by attached BPFs.

 If 10M leg SWR is not below 1.1 you can try to change 309pF value to 330pF and 474pf to up to 550pF to improve the Return Loss.

 At the very beginning, do not spend too much time trying to make each band perfect.
 Get SWR for a minimum value and reconnect your VNA to the next band….you will come back to the band later to finish the procedure.

 Step 3.
 There is no difference what band to choose.
 Let’s start with 20M band.
 This is the most “flexible” band.
 LC traps usually not a problem to tune, and all the rest components left are coils.
 It is good as it is very easy to adjust inductance, but because of it you can get lost in all possible inductance variations.

 There are 3 coils beside LC traps.
 I would start checking 14MHz Insertion Loss adjusting L1, L3 and L5 coils.
 L1 and L3 are to pay attention to at this point.
 Please, get the minimum IL you can and use LC trap coils to improve band SWR.

 - Please, change inductance by compressing/spreading turns by a very very little steps.
-I would recommend to set your VNA frequency range a little bit wider that 20M band at this stage of Insertion Loss/SWR measurements.
+I would recommend to set your VNA frequency range at 12 to 16 MHz at this stage of Insertion Loss/SWR measurements.